 Unfortunately, as reports started coming in from the Western hemisphere’s scanning branch it became clear there was even more reason to panic.

-Approaching from nearly the same vector on the other side of the earth was another armada heading directly towards Earth and was only about 6 ½ minutes out from being able to destroy Earth from a very reasonable distance.
+Approaching from nearly the opposite vector on the other side of the earth was another armada heading directly towards Earth and was only about 6 ½ minutes out from being able to destroy Earth from a very reasonable distance.

 <<Appropriate and Possibly Unique by Relatable Explicative>>